Evan-TwinHats/uptimerobot-operator/README.md

 ### Deploying to Kubernetes using Helm

-1. Add the uptimerobot-operator chart repo `helm repo add uptimerobot-operator https://brennerm.github.io/uptimerobot-operator/helm`
+1. Add the uptimerobot-operator chart repo, currently only available via the git repo.
 2. Deploy the Helm chart `helm upgrade --install uptimerobot-operator uptimerobot-operator --set uptimeRobotApiKey=$MY_UPTIMEROBOT_API_KEY`

 Have a look at the [values file](helm/uptimerobot-operator/values.yaml) if you want to customize the deployment.